colurw/chess_NN/readme.md

 into 64x13 one-hot tensors, suitable for machine learning.
 Alternating moves are used to create the X and y data Quality data are selected by imposing a minimum white ELO rating and ignoring blitz games.

-Compared to the original 'puzzle' training data, _much_ larger datasets are available, and early-game opening moves and castlings are included.
+Compared to the original 'puzzle' training data, _much_ larger datasets are available - and opening moves, piece promotions, and castlings are included.

-### _9_pgn_trainer.py
+### _9a_pgn_trainer.py
 Trains and evaluates models based on whole-game PGN data.
 Uses memory mappings to handle the increased file sizes.

+### _9b_azure_ml_client.py
+Greatly speeds up training by accessing a cloud GPU cluster from the local development environment, using Azure's Python-SDK.

 ### django web framework
 <img src="https://github.com/colurw/chess_NN/assets/66322644/b3d419ff-06b9-4444-85ba-99531d4db79c" align="right" width="300px"/>